BJCP judges: We’re open to hosting judges from abroad, let us know if you’re interested!

 Participants from foreign countries: The samples may be also mailed to the competition, no need to participate in person.
 Read below.

-Below you’ll find a compressed version of the competition rules and categories for the year 2018 which will be held on 2018-11-24 in Brno, CZ.
+Below you’ll find a compressed version of the competition rules and categories for the year 2018 which will be held on 2018-11-24 at Pivovarska pivnice na Kytnerce (Moravia brewery brewpub), Kytnerova 13/1, 62100 Brno, CZ.
+Please note the official rules are in Czech and this is for information only.
+We however try to do our best to keep the English version updated.

 The competition begins on 24th November 2018 at 10am.
 There will be free glasses to taste eachother’s beer ready in the premises of the pub and also a possibility to rinse your glass.
 The event is free to everyone, even if you’re not a homebrewer and just would like to learn more about homebrewing or taste homebrewed beers.